 After securing it, ensure the equipment is securely placed onto the truck.
 All parts, like the boom arm bucket and blade, must be lowered to the trailer’s floor.

-The recommended loading procedures require double-checking if all attachments, such as articulation points, hydraulic hoses, tie-down points, or buckets, are secured properly.
+The recommended loading procedures require double-checking if all attachments, such as articulation points, hydraulic hoses, tie-down points, or buckets, are adequately secured.

 5 Types of Vehicles & How To Haul Them